NathanHunt581/Interpretability/README.md

 ('INC110213', 'Median household income, 2009-2013')

-None of these are that surprising, given the published analysis.
+None of these are that surprising, given what has already been published about this election.
 "Households" is the number of households in a county and correlates strongly with county population.
 One interesting twist - while higher median income correlates with greater probability of a Republican victory, higher housing value correlates with a lower probability of Republican victory.

 ## Conclusions - what makes a model interpretable?